What Is a UX Workflow? A Practical Breakdown

 Ready to start optimizing your UX workflow?
 Sign up for a free account to get valuable insights from your raw data in minutes!

-What Is a UX Workflow?
+What is a UX workflow?

 The UX workflow is a repeatable, step-by-step process for conducting UX research and developing UX products that are functional, intuitive, and enjoyable for users.